BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-index.md

 ## **Important guides with BLOC-service**

-1. View [this guide](../wallets/bloc-service-command-line.md#using-your-mnemonic-seed) for steps on recovering your wallet with your mnemonic phrase (25 words) using BLOC-service.
+1. View [this guide](../wallets/bloc-service-command-line.md#using-your-mnemonic-seed) for steps on recovering your wallet with your **mnemonic phrase (25 words)** using BLOC-service.

-2. View [this guide](../wallets/bloc-service-command-line.md#using-your-private-spend-key-and-view-key) for steps on recovering your wallet with your private spend and view keys using BLOC-service.
+2. View [this guide](../wallets/bloc-service-command-line.md#using-your-private-spend-key-and-view-key) for steps on recovering your wallet with your **private spend and view keys** using BLOC-service.

 ## **Downloading**

 If you wish to compile **BLOC-service** yourself you can download the [source Code](https://github.com/furiousteam/BLOC.git).

-Binary distributions can be found: [here](https://github.com/furiousteam/BLOC/releases/latest).
+Binary distributions can be found: [GitHub](https://github.com/furiousteam/BLOC/releases) or [BLOC.MONEY](https://bloc.money/download) .

 Select the appropriate file for the target platform (Windows, Mac, Linux).